The Manitoba Population Research Data Repository

 - Manitoba Centre for Health Policy (MCH)

-For more information, see UM's Research Ethics Study Closure/Termination Guidelines.
+For more information, see the UM Research Ethics Study closure and termination web page.

 Projects may continue to have active approvals so the researcher can continue to write and publish manuscripts or complete presentations, but access to the data on MCHP systems and any analysis will be restricted.
 If a team member with access to the MCHP systems leaves, or moves to a different position, please notify MCHP immediately.